Singapore Tax Incentive Schemes for Fund and Fund Managers

 Tax incentive schemes in Singapore for funds

-All fund management companies are required to be registered with the MAS, therefore holding the title of being a Registered Fund Management Company (RFMC) or holding a Capital Market Services License (CMSL).
+All Singapore fund management companies are required to be licensed and registered with the MAS, therefore holding the title of being a Registered Fund Management Company (RFMC) or holding a Capital Market Services License (CMSL).
 This is also a requirement to qualify for the tax incentive schemes.

 The specified income derived by a prescribed person from funds managed in Singapore by any fund manager in respect of “Designated investments” is exempt from tax.
 “Designated investments” are specified in Part A of the Third Schedule of regulations and include a wide spectrum of investments like stocks, shares of any company, bonds, notes, commercial papers, treasury bills, certificates of deposit, derivatives, liquidation claims and others.
 One of the main exclusions is immovable property in Singapore.